Samsung/tizen-docs/docs/application/dotnet/get-started/install-samsung-tv-extension.md

 # Install Samsung Smart TV Extension

 The Samsung Smart TV Extension allows developers to create applications for Samsung Smart TVs and emulate them for testing purposes.
-It is an add-on SDK, which is installed using the Tizen Studio Package Manager.
+It is an add-on SDK, which is installed using the Tizen Package Manager.

 To install the Samsung Smart TV Extension, follow these steps: